FarahIbrar/farahibrar.github.io/README.md

 ## Overview

-Welcome to my professional portfolio - a dynamic showcase of my skills, projects, and journey as a Data Scientist.
-This responsive, single-page application blends elegant design with technical sophistication to present my capabilities in data science, machine learning, and web development.
+Welcome to my professional portfolio: a dynamic showcase of my skills, projects, and journey as a Data Scientist.
+This responsive, single-page application blends elegant design with technical sophistication to present my capabilities in web development and strengthen my personal brand.

 **Live Demo:** [Visit My Portfolio](https://farahibrar.github.io)